-This August, I’m once again riding to accelerate the pace of lifesaving cancer research happening at the Fred Hutchinson Cancer Research Center, a globally-renowned organization committed to the prevention, diagnosis, and treatment of cancer, HIV/AIDS and other diseases.
-The 6th annual Obliteride brings together thousands of riders, walkers, volunteers, supporters, and sponsors over two days around the beautiful scenery of Seattle and Puget Sound.This is my second year participating in the event, and I am excited and honored to be a part of the Pacific Project Management team (and supporting our collective goal of raising $30,000 for this life-changing cause).
+On August 10, 2019, I am once again riding to accelerate the pace of lifesaving cancer research at the Fred Hutchinson Cancer Research Center.
+Based in Seattle, Fred Hutch is a globally-renowned organization committed to the prevention, diagnosis, and treatment of cancer, HIV/AIDS and other diseases.
+The 7th annual Obliteride brings together thousands of cyclists, runners, walkers, volunteers, supporters, and sponsors for a weekend of fitness, fun, and fresh air in solidarity with others impacted by cancer.

-Fred Hutch scientists are the pacesetters of cancer research, discovering new ways to detect cancers earlier, developing effective treatments with fewer side effects, and learning how to prevent cancers from growing in the first place.
-In just five years, Obliteride has raised over $12 million and funded more than a dozen research projects happening right now at the Hutch that are giving scientists important insights into diseases like prostate cancer and lung cancer.
+Fred Hutch scientists are truly the pacesetters of cancer research, discovering new ways to detect cancers earlier, developing effective treatments with fewer side effects, and learning how to prevent cancers from growing in the first place.
+In just six years, Obliteride has raised over $15 million - - every dollar going directly toward the life-changing and life-saving research that has had such an immense and positive impact on my family and so many others.

-Ride with me, donate to my ride, and tell others about Obliteride.
-Any and all support is hugely appreciated.
+Ride with me, donate to my ride, or spread the word about Obliteride and the amazing work happening at Fred Hutch.
+Any and all support is greatly appreciated.